lanfran02/lanfran02.github.io/content/posts/gitandcrumpets/index.en.md

 ─ lanfran@parrot ❯ git diff 0b23539d97978fc83b763ef8a4b3882d16e71d32 c242a466aa5d4ae0bb8206ef5d05351d3fd6aff9 > dumped_data
 ```

-Inside dumped_data we have the ssh key and where the key was stored, among with the file's name.
+Inside dumped_data we have the ssh key and where the key was stored, along with the file's name.

 I tried to ssh with root to the machine, but it was protected.
 So I ran hydra against it...